-In all aspects of what we have done since day one, there has always been a clear, unifying, multiracial message.
+In all aspects of our work in the city since day one, there has always been a clear, consistent, unifying, multiracial message.
 (Reader’s voice: Does that include when you were sat up on that chair, with that dishpan, melon heed..?)

 By 1997, plugging away year after year, we had created a scene where all nationalities really were welcome & diversity was celebrated.